 Curated by real horror fans, Shudder is the unstoppable masked serial killer of horror streaming services.
 It’s the service you go to for pure horror.

-At only five or six bucks, Shudder is a screamin’ deal.
+At only six or seven bucks, Shudder is a screamin’ deal.
 It has everything from hoary old black-and-white classics to cult horror to slick new hotness.
 Even better, Shudder is prolific in licensing exclusive—and creating original—movies and shows.
 Shudder is also the current home of legendary horror scene gadfly Joe Bob Briggs and his show The Last Drive-In.

 A couple of gripes, though: Shudder has only one stream, 720p max resolution, and no offline viewing.
 Every other horror streaming service in this article has more streams, higher resolution, and offline viewing for roughly the same price.
 Even so, while Arrow Player got a higher rating, Shudder still gets our editor’s choice pick based on its much stronger horror library.